Graduate Diploma in Family Medicine

 GDFM Tutorials

-The GDFM tutorials are conducted once per quarter (after the conclusion of the four weekend workshops) and are based on the theme of the FMMC module of that particular quarter.
-Each trainee is assigned to a tutorial group of 10-15 mentored by 2-3 GDFM tutors.
-Trainees are to arrange with their respective tutor for the tutorial at a mutually agreed location and time.
-There are a total of 8 tutorials for the 2-year course and all tutorials are compulsory.
-Trainees are required to sign on the tutorial attendance sheet.
+The GDFM tutorials are conducted once per quarter (following the conclusion of the 4 workshops) focusing on the theme of the module for that particular quarter.
+Each trainee is assigned to a tutorial group comprising 10-15 trainees, mentored by 2-3 GDFM tutors.
+Trainees are responsible for coordinating with their respective tutors to schedule the tutorial at a mutually agreed location and time.
+Throughout the 2-year course, there are a total of 8 Face-To-Face tutorials, all of which are compulsory.
+Trainees must sign the tutorial attendance sheet to confirm their participation.

-Each quarter, trainees are required to log on to the e-learning website and complete the MCQ assessments pertaining to the module covered in the quarter.
+At the end of each FMMC module, trainees are required to log on to the e-learning website and complete the MCQ assessments on the module covered in the quarter.
+These MCQ assessments are compulsory.

 GDFM Practice Management Courses (PMC)

-The GDFM Practice Management Courses emphasize on basic clinical diagnostic and management skills essential to general practice and will be conducted in the two years.
-The 3 GDFM PMC courses are:
+The GDFM Practice Management Courses emphasise on basic clinical diagnostic and management skills essential to general practice and will be conducted in the two years.
+The 3 GDFM PMC courses are

 There are 6 units of study delivered through distance learning, e-Learning case scenarios and one afternoon session of workshop.